-The Gushi shijiu shou 古詩十九首 "Nineteen ancient poems" is a collection of anonymous regular poems from the Han period 漢 (206 BCE-220 CE).
-The arrangement known under this name first appears in the Liang period 梁 (502-557) anthology Wenxuan 文選 by Xiao Tong 蕭統 where they are grouped under the miscellaneous poems (zashi 雜詩).
 All nineteen poems are written in the style of five-syllable verses (wuyan shi 五言詩).
-They are not written by one author and were composed over a longer period of time.
-The term gushi "ancient poems" came up during the Three Empires 三國 (220-280) and Jin 晉 (265-420) periods for anonymous poems from the Han period with their particular style and themes (love, friendship, farewell, mourning).
-At the same time the gushi were also given a standard status that could be imitated.
-Many famous poets from the Jin and the Southern Dynasties 南朝 (420~589) periods wrote poems in the gushi style, for instance, Lu Ji 陸機, Tao Yuanming 陶淵明 or Bao Zhao 鮑照.
-The literary critics Liu Xie 劉勰 (Wenxin diaolong 文心雕龍) and Zhong Rong 鍾嶸 (Shipin 詩品) described the particular features of the gushi.
-As an important and popular genre they were also included in anthologies like the Wenxuan and Xu Ling's 徐陵 Yutai xinyong 玉臺新咏.
-These authors also fixed the rules for the definition of gushi as dating from the Han period and written by an anonymous author.
-The same critera apply for the "music bureau poems" (yuefu 樂府) from the Han period so that gushi are also often counted to the same category of poetry like the yuefu poems.
+They were not written by one author and were composed over a longer period of time.
+The term gushi "ancient poems" emerged during the Three Empires 三國 (220-280) and Jin 晉 (265-420) periods and was used for anonymous poems from the Han period with their particular style and themes (love, friendship, farewell, mourning).
+At the same time the genre of gushi were also given a standard status that could be imitated by contemporary writers.
+Many famous poets from the Jin and the Southern Dynasties 南朝 (420~589) periods wrote poems in the gushi style, for instance, Lu Ji 陸機 (261-303), Tao Yuanming 陶淵明 (Tao Qian 陶潛, c.
+365-427) or Bao Zhao 鮑照 (c.
+414-466).

 During the Liang period there were in total 59 "ancient poems" recorded of which only 30 have survived until today.
-Liu Xie who praised the gushi for their beauty mentioned two authors to which some of the gushi could be attributed, namely Mei Sheng 枚乘 and Fu Yi 傅毅.
-Zhong Rong wondered if the one or other gushi was not written by Cao Zhi 曹植 or Wang Can 王粲, famous authors from the Jian'an reign 建安 (196-219) of the very late Han.
-The Ming period 明 (1368-1644) scholar Wang Shizhen 王世貞 brought forward arguments for the authorship of Mei Sheng, Zhang Heng 張衡 or Cai Yong 蔡邕.
+Liu Xie, who praised the gushi for their beauty, mentioned two authors to which some of the gushi could be attributed, namely Mei Sheng 枚乘 (d.
+140 BCE) and Fu Yi 傅毅 (d. c.
+90 CE).
+Zhong Rong wondered if the one or other gushi poem had not been written by Cao Zhi 曹植 (192-232) or Wang Can 王粲 (177-217), famous authors from the Jian'an reign-period 建安 (196-219) of the very late Eastern Han era 東漢 (25-220 CE).
+The Ming-period 明 (1368-1644) scholar Wang Shizhen 王世貞 (1526-1590) brought forward arguments for the authorship of Mei Sheng, Zhang Heng 張衡 (78-139) or Cai Yong 蔡邕 (132-192).
 Modern scholars date the Nineteen Ancient Poems to the second century CE.

 The political conditions of that time were often unfavourable for members of the mid- and lower class of state officials and literati.
 A lot of them had to leave home to find a better outcome.
 The hardship of journey and farewell to parents and family are therefore an often-mentioned theme, just like the shortness of life and poverty.
 Yet the lavish and opulent sides of life which could be enjoyed by the landed aristocracy happy enough to possess wealth are also depicted.
 Love between wife and husband, or the hope to become an immortal can also be found as central themes.
 The Nineteen Ancient Poems are thus an excellent source of social life and the private conditions under which literate people lived during the Later Han period.
 Many poems are written out of the view of a women yearning for her husband or lamenting his infidelity or death.